You can learn how to thrive regardless of whatever external conditions you may face…

 How can anyone thrive on their own like this?

 Sadly, this is a question that doesn’t get much attention, despite the fact that it’s a reality for so many people.
 People who feel things more deeply than the majority tend to suffer behind closed doors, while the rest of the world wonders why they’ve become so quiet.

 Relentless doubt and distress can be triggered by seemingly insignificant actions such as a cold look, an unhelpful shrug, or the moment of silence when you are ignored.
 On the other hand, a kind smile, helpful hand, or a reassuring nod can be intensely invigorating, restoring a sense of faith in humanity.

 Let’s look at two key areas of life where the sting may be particularly strong, and how to thrive regardless of whatever external conditions you may face.

 The highs and lows of being in love

 When you’re a person that feels everything so deeply, love is like a double-edged sword.
 Loving someone who loves you back is a feeling of ecstasy and delight.
 You appreciate every part of the journey with your loved one – the awkward excitement at the beginning, the bond that grows as you get to know that person, and the sense of mutual understanding that grows with commitment.
-Your ability to feel emotions so deeply makes you a truly loving partner who constantly nurtures the relationship, appreciating every expression of affection and trust.

 But the reality is that relationships aren’t always so rosy, and for someone who feels things so deeply – when it rains it pours.
 Because when you love someone who doesn’t love you back – you feel that so deeply too.